Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Michael F. Mahoney - Boston Scientific Corp.

 We feel comfortable with it.
 So, we haven't projected a delay to the U.S., which is the biggest market.
 We've exceeded our Structural Heart guidance, we estimate, for the year.
 The only impact, which we think is quite minor, is in Europe, which is potentially a 90-day delay.
 And so, we debated forever whether we should just say January or first quarter; we landed on the first quarter.
 So, we feel like a 90-day delay in Europe is an accurate date and we haven't delayed our U.S. launch.
-And in the meantime, we exceed expectations with WATCHMAN as well as ACURATE.
+And in the meantime, we exceeded expectations with WATCHMAN as well as ACURATE.

 Michael Weinstein - JPMorgan Securities LLC